flycrum/mmm-typed-vuex/README.md

 If you have ideas on how to improve upon this effort or want to contribute in any way, I'd definitely enjoy hearing from you!
 Two people's ideas are better than one.

+### Version 3 Notes
+* Accessing state through 'RootScope' has been simplified and actions, mutations, and getters for a similar format for consistency
+* Defining module namespaces and parent modules is now done through the super constructor

 ### Version 2 Notes

-* The module helpers are no longer being stored in the store (hooray!).
+* The module helpers are no longer being stored in the store (hooray!)
 * You no longer have to use mapState, mapActions, mapMutations, and mapGetters (of course, you can if you still want to)
 * The method 'getModulePath' now caches the paths it caculates to avoid redundant processing on each request